bladedancer/envoyxds/docs/walkthrough.md

                   }
 ]
 ````
 The above filter chain will invoke the [authz](../pkg/authz/authz.go) gRPC service, followed by the built-in evnoy.router filter.
-This configuration is not intuitive, because it actually pulls config from the route filter using _"per_filter_config"_ and passes this to the authz service.
+This configuration is not intuitive, because it actually pulls config from the route filter using _"per_filter_config"_ that is referenced in the next section and passes this to the authz service.

 **Perform the Route**

 The Authz filter has now responded with the authoriztion decision.
 Most commonly a **200** for _authorized_ or **403** for _forbidden_.
-If authorized the request will continue upstream to the Music API, but if forbidden it will reject back to the requester
+If authorized the request will continue to the Music API, but if forbidden it will reject back to the requester
 ```json
 {
   "match": {